Raviydv01/Raviydv01/README.md

 - 👋 Hi, I’m @Raviydv01
-- 👀 I’m interested in Ai/Ml
+- 👀 I’m interested in cloud Security
-- 🌱 I’m currently learning basics of Python
+- 🌱 I’m currently learning automation and cybersecurity
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to enhance my contribution on open source.
-- 📫 Currently I am studying Bachelor of computer Engineering at Cosmos College
+- 📫 Currently I am studying Bachelor of computer Engineering at Cosmos College of Managemanr and technology
 - 😄
 - ⚡ Fun fact: